diefenbach/django-lfs/docs/user/management/marketing/index.rst

 Marketing
 =========

-This section descibes the management interfaces of the ``Marketing`` menu:
+This section describes the management interfaces of the ``Marketing`` menu:

 Overview
 ========